andrewyang96/talks/Intro to Blockchains and Cryptocurrencies/blockchains.md

 # [fit]What are the different types of wallets?

-- *Web wallet*: Webapps.
-Check to make sure you own your private keys, and use 2FA!
+- *Web wallet*: Webapps that let you interact with the blockchain. **Make sure to use 2FA!**
 - *Desktop wallet*: Downloaded and used on laptops and PCs.
 Easy to access and can be used offline.
 - *Mobile wallet*: Downloaded and used as a smartphone app.
 Watch out for scams!
 - *Paper/physical wallet*: Private and public keys are printed or engraved.
-- *Hardware wallet*: Small, portable devices that store your private keys.
-These keys never leave your device!
+- *Hardware wallet*: Small, portable devices that store your keys. **Your private keys never leave your device!**

 ---